kelleyblackmore/ServerInspector/examples/README.md

-# ServerInspect Examples
+# serverinspector Examples

-This directory contains examples of ServerInspect configurations and output formats.
+This directory contains examples of serverinspector configurations and output formats.

 ## Configuration Examples